 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever stepped into a shower only to find that the water hasn’t been draining then you’ll be aware of how frustrating it is.
-Not only can it slow down your morning routine, however, it can be more difficult to clean when you’re done.
-While chemical drain cleaners are sometimes effective, they may also damage the pipes as well as harm the environment.
-The good news lies in the plenty of methods that are natural to unblock the shower drain, without the need for harsh chemical solutions.
+If you’ve ever taken a bath and realized that the water isn’t draining, you know how frustrating it could be.
+Not only does it slow down your morning routine but it can also be harder to clean up after having finished.
+Although chemical drain cleaners can be sometimes effective, they may also damage the pipes as well as harm the environment.
+The positive side is there’s a lot of ways that you can unblock a shower drain without resorting to harmful chemical solutions.

 Key Takeaways

-- For baking soda with vinegar: gather materials, take off the cover for draining and any debris, pour in baking soda followed by vinegar.
-Allow 30 minutes then flush with boiling water.
+- To make use of baking soda with vinegar: Gather supplies, remove the drain cover and other obstructions, and pour in baking soda followed by vinegar.
+Allow 30 minutes, then flush with boiling water.

-- To use wire hanger method to straighten wire hanger leaving the other end in its original form Create a hook at the end, insert it down the drain to catch hair and other debris out.
+- For wire hanger methods Straighten the wire hanger while leaving one end in its original form, create a hook at the end, then insert it into the drain and let it catch hair and debris out.

-- To use wet/dry vacuum method Set the vacuum in "wet" mode then cover the drains of overflow with tape or cloth, attach the hose, creating an air-tight seal.
-Turn off the vacuum after three minutes.
+- To use wet/dry vacuum method select the "wet" mode then cover the drains of overflow with tape or cloth, attach the hose, creating an air-tight seal.
+Turn on the vacuum for three minutes.

-- Avoid future blockages by using a hair strainer in your shower, running hot water following each usage and avoiding running grease down your drains.
+- Avoid future blockages by using hair strainers in your shower, and running hot water after each usage and avoiding using grease to clean your drains.

 Method 1: Making a cake with baking Soda and Vinegar